laymonage/slides-student-maintainer/slides.md

 If you haven't already, add an extra setup in your CI matrix to test your project against Django's `main` branch.
 Whether your project is a Django package, or an actual Django project.
 Test against Django's main.

 This helps catch bugs and compatibility issues early.
 And it applies to both sides.
-You'll find out whether your project works with the bleeding edge version of Django and you can anticipate any API changes much quicker.
+You can anticipate any API changes much quicker.

-If all is well, you're going to have more confidence in upgrading to the final release when it comes out.
+If all is well, you're going to be more confident in upgrading to the final release when it comes out.

 In some rare cases, it might turn out to be a regression in Django.
 Which is actually great, because if you report that and it gets fixed, you'll save other people from having the same trouble.